leoladifrancesco/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potential performance issues.
 It's often better to write clean, simple code first and optimize only when necessary, based on profiling and measurement.

+# 2023-12-15
+- "Premature optimization is the root of all evil." - Donald Knuth

+Optimizing code too early in the development process can lead to unnecessary complexity, harder maintenance, and potentially suboptimal overall performance.
+It's important to first focus on writing clear, correct, and maintainable code, and only optimize when profiling has identified specific bottlenecks.